Vidosava98/Vidosava98/README.md

 <img src = "twopurplewhite.png" alt = "Arsic Vidosava" style = "display:flex; text-align: center;"/>
 ## Hi there 👋
+Hi, I'm Vida — a full stack developer skilled in modern web technologies, backend development, and databases.

 ---

 - 🌱 I’m currently building my frontend skills.
 - 🔭 I’m currently working on my personal website vvidaarsic.netlify.app develop using React, Next.js and Tailwind.
 Take a look, and give honest feedback.
 I really glad to hear it.

+---

 <!--
 **Vidosava98/Vidosava98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.